jerry9871/CausalLinkSim/README.md

 - Space density gradient around massive objects is perceived as acceleration, because "true" acceleration makes the object to experience space gradient in the direction of accleration.
 This is the Einstein's equivalence principle refined for our needs and not needing time as a coordinate.
 - Curvature of spacetime emerges from arrangement of the causal links (causality propagating null trajectories).
 Particle density (mass) gradient translates into the causal links stretching in the direction of the gradient.
 - Acceleration between two particles makes a wavefront in their causal link.
 If the causal link goes through an event horizon, the wavefront is steeper than the speed of causality, and the causal link tears down.
-- The giant laser interferometers (LIGO, VIRGO) work because the proper distance between the mirrors is changing as the wave propagetes (https://arxiv.org/pdf/gr-qc/0702079,https://physics.stackexchange.com/questions/699759/searching-for-an-intuitive-explanation-about-how-gravitational-waves-can-be-de), since the mirrors are accelerated by tidal forces due to the space density gradient.
-Gravitational waves should be demonstrated in the simulation as the result of inertial coupling.
+- The giant laser interferometers (LIGO, VIRGO) work because the proper distance between the mirrors is changing as the wave propagetes (https://arxiv.org/pdf/gr-qc/0702079,https://physics.stackexchange.com/questions/699759/searching-for-an-intuitive-explanation-about-how-gravitational-waves-can-be-de), since the mirrors are accelerated by tidal forces due to the propagating space density gradient, not by the static space density (because that applies to the proper distances as well as to the light speed, cancelling the measurable effect out).
+Gravitational waves should be demonstrated in the simulation hereby as the result of inertial coupling.

 ### Super wild and nice to get: QUANTUM MECHANICS